nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 System detects formatting error in command.
     * 1a1.
 System display formatting error message.
         <br> Use case ends.

-### Use Case: `UC02` - delete assignment
+### Use Case: `UC13` - delete module

 **MSS:**

-1. User enters number to delete a assignment.
+1. User enters command to delete a module.
-2. System deletes assignment and displays assignments info.
+2. System deletes module and displays deleted module info.
 <br> Use case ends.

 **Extensions:**

 * 1a.
-System detects an error in number in entered data (out of range).
+System detects formatting error in command.
     * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC14` - delete assignment

+**MSS:**

+1. User enters command to delete an assignment for a module.
+2. System deletes assignment and displays deleted assignment info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC15` - delete exam

+**MSS:**

+1. User enters command to delete an exam for a module.
+2. System deletes exam and displays deleted exam info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC16` - delete person

+**MSS:**

+1. User enters command to delete a person.
+2. System deletes person and displays deleted person info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC17` - delete general event

+**MSS:**

+1. User enters command to delete a general event.
+2. System deletes general event and displays deleted event info.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC18` - find module

+**MSS:**

+1. User enters command to find a module with keyword.
+2. System display modules found by the keyword.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+    * 1a1.
+System display formatting error message.
+        <br> Use case ends.

+### Use Case: `UC19` - find person

+**MSS:**

+1. User enters command to find a person with keyword.
+2. System display person found by the keyword.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
+ * 1a1.
+System display formatting error message.
+     <br> Use case ends.

+### Use Case: `UC20` - find general event

+**MSS:**

+1. User enters command to find a general event with keyword.
+2. System display general event found by the keyword.
+<br> Use case ends.

+**Extensions:**

+* 1a.
+System detects formatting error in command.
-System display error message.
+  * 1a1.
+System display formatting error message.
       <br> Use case ends.

 ### Use Case: `UC03` - view assignments